Catenscia/MxOps/README.md

-# MvxOps
+# MxOps

-MvxOps is a python package to automate MultiversX smart contracts deployments and interactions in general.
+MxOps is a python package to automate MultiversX smart contracts deployments and interactions in general.
 These interactions are described by the user in one or several files (called scenes).
-MvxOps also provide smart values: values used in the scenes (ex a token identifier) can be directly written in the file but also taken from the environment, from a config file or even from smart contract queries.
+MxOps also provide smart values: values used in the scenes (ex a token identifier) can be directly written in the file but also taken from the environment, from a config file or even from smart contract queries.

 ## Overview